United States men's national rugby sevens team: Early years (1999–2011)

 The U.S. has competed in the World Series every year since the event's inaugural 1999–2000 season.
 The U.S. had some initial success during the early years of the tournament led by Jovesa Naivalu, who held the record for most tries scored until broken by Zack Test.
 However, the U.S. struggled in the five seasons from 2002–03 through 2006–07.

-The 2007–08 season was a turning point for the US team, qualifying for 6 of the 8 series tournaments, and defeating France and Samoa en route to placing sixth at the 2007 South Africa Sevens.
+The 2007–08 season was a turning point for the U.S. team, qualifying for 6 of the 8 series tournaments, and defeating France and Samoa en route to placing sixth at the 2007 South Africa Sevens.
 The team was led by Chris Wyles who scored 26 tries on the season.
 The IRB rewarded the Eagles' success by promoting the U.S. to "core" team status for the 2008–09 season, meaning that the U.S. automatically plays in all 8 tournaments without having to go through qualifying rounds.

 The 2008–09 season was a breakout season for the U.S., finishing 11th on the season.
 The high point of the team's season was the home tournament, the 2009 USA Sevens.
-Nese Malifa's 30 points in that tournament helped the U.S. reach the semi-finals, their best result to that time on home soil.
+Nese Malifa's 30 points in that tournament helped the U.S. reach the semifinals, their best result to that time on home soil.

 The 2009–10 season saw continued improvement, with the team finishing the season in 10th place.
 Led by Matt Hawkins and Nese Malifa, the team finished ninth to win the Bowl in the 2010 USA Sevens.
 The U.S. then advanced to their first ever Cup final at the 2010 Adelaide Sevens, scoring upset wins against England, Wales and Argentina.

 During the 2010–11 season the team took a small step back with a 12th-place finish.
 A number of key players were unavailable for most or all of the season, including the previous season's leading try scorer Nick Edwards and leading point scorer Nese Malifa.
 Additionally, a number of competing teams had moved to professional status, leaving the mostly amateur U.S. team struggling to keep pace.